mijn-ui/nextjs-starter/README.md

 # 🚀 Next.js 15 Template for MijnUI Components

-This is a starter template to help you quickly build apps using MijnUI Components.s
+This is a starter template to help you quickly build apps using MijnUI Components.

 ## Features